 Example: Crab (Brachyura), Crabs are marine and freshwater animals that have broad flat heads and thorax that together are known as the cephalothorax, strong claw-like pincers which are used for defences as well as for manpower.
 It is relevant to both the structure of ecosystems and food chains and it is considered as a source of food for other living beings including human beings.

 Distinctive features: Class Chilopoda, which includes the centipedes, is characterized by elongated bodies and a pair of legs in every one of the segments of the body.
 These creatures are carnivorous, and they kill their prey using special claws which are venomous.
 The class Diplopoda is known as millipedes.
-They possess two pairs of legs on each body segment and are tearing vegetarians, scrap feeders, and decomposers of plant litter.
+They have two pairs of legs on each body segment and are tearing vegetarians, scrap feeders, and decomposers of plant litter.

 Habitat and behaviour: Myriapods are usually associated with habitats with high humidity, including soil, litter layer, and logs.
 While centipedes are very swift when hunting for their prey, millipedes are very slow-moving and to a large extent depend on their shells and chemical secretion to protect them from their predators.